 Being people-oriented dogs, King Charles Spaniels crave companionship and attention, rewarding their owners with equal amounts of affection.
 Don’t ignore them or leave them alone for too long: They can get depressed, lonely and sometimes batty.

-A healthy Cavalier King Charles Spaniel can live as long as 14 years.
-Common health problems include a heart condition called mitral valve disease, hip dysplasia and ear infections.
+A Cavalier King Charles Spaniel can live 10 to 12 years, with some living as long as 14 plus years.
+Common health problems include a heart condition called mitral valve disease (MVD), hip dysplasia and ear infections.
 They need daily brushing, ear cleaning and occasional grooming.

 The original King Charles Spaniels were popular dogs during the reign of Charles II, who adored small dogs.
 In many17th-century paintings, these elegant canines sit on the laps of princes and princesses.
 Over the years, the breed evolved, creating a diversity of types that did not resemble the original.
 An American dog breeder named Roswell Eldridge went to England in the1920s to find several of the classic King Charles Spaniels.
 Finding few options, he offered a prize for the best female and male breeds shown at the annual Crufts show.
 This sparked a new interest in King Charles Spaniels, but they did not receive AKC recognition until 1996.